Brahma: Post-Vedic, Epics and Puranas

 During the post-Vedic period, Brahma was a prominent god and his sect existed during the 2nd century CE to 6th century CE.
 Early texts like the Brahmanda Purana describe that there was nothing but an eternal ocean.
 From this, a golden egg called Hiranyagarbha, emerged.
 The egg broke open and Brahma, who had created himself within it, came into existence (gaining the name Svayambhu).
 Then, he created the universe, the earth, and other things.
 He also created people to populate and live on his creation.

 However, by the 7th century CE, Brahma lost his importance.
-Historians believe that some of the major reasons for Brahma's downfall were the rise of Shaivism and Vaishnavism, their replacement of him with Tridevi in the Smarta tradition, and the frequent attacks by Buddhists, Jains, Hindus who worship Indra and all the other Hindu gods.
+Historians believe that some of the major reasons for Brahma's downfall were the rise of Shaivism and Vaishnavism, their replacement of him with Mahadevi in the Smarta tradition, and the frequent attacks by Buddhists, Jains, Hindus who worship Shiva and Vishnu.